masc-ucsc/docs/docs/pyrope/06b-instantiation.md

-Since the reset can be high many cycles, it may be practical/necessary to have a reset inside the reset procedure.
-To guarantee determinism, any register inside the reset procedure can be either asynchrnous reset or a register without reset signal.
+Since the reset can be high many cycles, it may be practical/necessary to have a reset inside the reset lambda.
+To guarantee determinism, any register inside the reset lambda can be either asynchrnous reset or a register without reset signal.